bluedragon2513/similarity-metrics/README.md

 ### Seurat:
 - Save pairs of batches/celltypes as SeuratObjects in dataset_1.rds and dataset_2.rds using adata_to_seurat().
 - Call run_seurat() in Seurat.R with appropriate parameters.
-- If the number of cells in either dataset is less than 3, duplicate one of the cells so there are 3 cells.
+- If the number of cells in either dataset is less than 3, duplicate one of the cells so there are 3.
+This is due to the fact  that FindIntegrationAnchors() won't accept dataset's with cells less than 3.
 - Read objects and pass them into FindIntegrationAnchors() (found in Integration.R) with the default parameters.
   FindIntegrationAnchors()'s parameters will be adjusted for batches/celltypes with cells less than the number of dimensions being reduced.